GENIVI/rvi_sota_server/docs/wiki/Home.md

 During development, any interaction between components must be documented and included in the security modelling.
 To this end, each project includes a list of implemented requirements and permitted interactions.

 Developers must only implement functionality for which there is an associated requirement, described in the project JIRA.
 When implementing functionality, developers must update the list of implemented requirements (*docs/requirements.md*).
 Developers must only implement interactions that are permitted or whitelisted according to the associated JIRA ticket.
 The list of [Whitelisted Interactions](Whitelisted-Interactions) should be updated when new functionality is implemented, and reviewers should ensure that the code only implements permitted interactions.

-## Database setup

-For development, a local MariaDB install is required.
-Create a new database called 'sota':

-    mysql -u root -p
-    CREATE DATABASE sota;
-    CREATE USER 'sota'@'localhost' IDENTIFIED BY 's0ta';
-    GRANT ALL PRIVILEGES ON sota . * TO 'sota'@'localhost';
-    FLUSH PRIVILEGES;

-To update the database schema, run:

-    sbt core/flywayMigrate

-This will apply any new migrations in src/main/resources/db/migration, and keep your existing data.

 ## Database Migrations